awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-appconfig-configurationprofile.md

 A URI to locate the configuration\.
 You can specify the following:
 + For the AWS AppConfig hosted configuration store and for feature flags, specify `hosted`\.
 + For an AWS Systems Manager Parameter Store parameter, specify either the parameter name in the format `ssm-parameter://<parameter name>` or the ARN\.
++ For an AWS CodePipeline pipeline, specify the URI in the following format: `codepipeline`://<pipeline name>\.
-+ For an AWS Secrets Manager secret, specify the URI in the following format: `secrets-manager`://<secret name>\.
++ For an AWS Secrets Manager secret, specify the URI in the following format: `secretsmanager`://<secret name>\.
 + For an Amazon S3 object, specify the URI in the following format: `s3://<bucket>/<objectKey> `\.
 Here is an example: `s3://my-bucket/my-app/us-east-1/my-config.json`
 + For an SSM document, specify either the document name in the format `ssm-document://<document name>` or the Amazon Resource Name \(ARN\)\.
 *Required*: Yes